Alessandra Piccione: The Cuban, Margaret Herrick Library, and upcoming projects

 Inspired by her own personal experience and many conversations about the subject matter, Piccione wrote the screenplay for The Cuban.

 Shot in Canada and Havana, Cuba, the film stars Academy Award winner Louis Gossett Jr., Academy Award nominee Shohreh Aghdashloo, Ana Golja, Lauren Holly, and Giacomo Gianniotti and centres on the unexpected friendship between Luis Garcia, an elderly Cuban musician with dementia, and Mina, his care worker, who brings Luis out of his shell through a shared love of music.

 The Cuban premiered in Canada on 7 December 2019 at the Whistler Film Festival, where it won the Borsos Competition award and was a runner-up for the Audience Award for the festival's Canadian films.
 It had its U.S. premiere in February 2020 at the Los Angeles Pan African Film Festival where it won the Audience Award for Narrative Feature and the Special Programmer's Award.

 Following sold-out screenings in Los Angeles and being featured in the Canadian Film Festival’s selection of films that aired on Super Channel, The Cuban successfully opened the ICFF Lavazza Drive-In Film Festival in 2020.
 It was released theatrically across North America in July 2020.

 In 2020, Piccione's screenplay for The Cuban was selected to be featured in the permanent Core Collection in the Academy of Motion Picture Arts and Science’s Margaret Herrick Library.
 Additionally, the film was in the nomination race for the 93rd Academy Awards, and was nominated for three awards at the 2021 Canadian Screen Awards.

+In 2024 April 29, Piccione was nominated for the 32nd Annual RBC Canadian Women Entrepreneur Awards.
+Piccione wrote the screenplay for the film What We Have Left, directed by Sergio Navarretta, with Frank Canino.
+The film stars Barabara Williams, R. H. Thomson, Tommie- Amber Pirie, and Peter MacNeill.

-As of 2021, Piccione is set to write and produce an as-yet-announced limited series, among other film projects, under S.N.A.P.
+As of 2025, Piccione is set to write and produce an as-yet-announced limited series, among other film projects, under S.N.A.P.
 Films Inc.